Banu Fazara: Origins

-According to Arab genealogical tradition, the progenitor of the Banu Fazara was Fazāra ibn Dhubyān ibn Baghīḍ ibn Rayth ibn Ghaṭafān.
-Thus the tribe belonged to the Dhubyan branch of the Ghatafan tribe, making the Fazara a north Arabian tribe.
-Its ancestral pasture grounds were in the Wadi al-Rumma region of the Najd in central Arabia.
+According to the tribal Arab genealogical tradition, the progenitor of the Banu Fazara was Fazāra ibn Dhubyān ibn Baghīḍ ibn Rayth ibn Ghaṭafān.
+Thus the tribe belonged to the Dhubyan branch of the Ghatafan tribe, making the Banu Fazara a north Arabian tribe.
+The Banu Fazara ancestral pasture grounds, were in the Wadi al-Rumma region of the Najd which is in central Arabia in current day Saudi Arabia.

 History

-In the pre-Islamic Arabia, the Fazara were known for their rivalry with the Banu Abs, another branch of the Ghatafan.
-The two tribes fought against each other in the war of Dahis and al-Ghabra, called after the horses of the tribes' respective chiefs, Qays ibn Zuhayr ibn Jadhima of the Abs and Hudhayfa ibn Badr of the Fazara.
-According to the story of the war, the Fazara originally bested the Banu Abs due to underhanded acts and the Abs retaliated by killing a brother of Hudhayfa.
+In the pre-Islamic Arabia, the Banu Fazara were known for their rivalry with the Banu Abs, another branch of the Ghatafan.
+The two tribes fought against each other in the war of Dahis and al-Ghabra, called after the horses of the tribes' respective chiefs, Qays ibn Zuhayr ibn Jadhima of the Banu Abs and Hudhayfa ibn Badr of the Fazara.
+According to the story of the war, the Banu Fazara originally bested the Banu Abs due to underhanded acts and the Abs retaliated by killing a brother of Hudhayfa.
 The latter, then his son Hisn, led the tribe during the long-running war.
 Peace was eventually established between the brother tribes, after which Fazara, under Hisn's son Uyayna, engaged in feuds with the Banu Amir, the Banu Jusham, and other groups.

-The Fazara under Uyayna participated in the Qurayshi siege of the Islamic prophet Muhammad in Medina in 627.
+The Banu Fazara under Uyayna Ibn Hisn participated in the Qurayshi siege of the Islamic prophet Muhammad in Medina in 627.
 They later raided a Muslim expedition under Zayd ibn Haritha al-Kalbi, and in 628, supported the Jewish tribes of Khaybar against the Muslims.
-By 630, Uyayna made peace with Muhammad and participated in the Muslim victories at the Conquest of Mecca and Battle of Hunayn.
-A Fazara delegation submitted to Muhammad, but after his death in 632, broke off allegiance from the Muslims and joined the rebel chief Tulayha ibn Khuwaylid in the Ridda Wars.
-The Muslims defeated them, and the Fazara submitted once again to Muslim rule.
+By 630, Uyayna made peace with Muhammad and participated in the Muslim victories at the Conquest of Mecca and in the Battle of Hunayn.
+In 631, Tulayha claimed to be a prophet and the recipient of divine revelation and rebelled against Muhammad.
+Thus, Tulayha became the third person to claim prophethood among the Arabs against Muhammad.
+Many tribes acknowledged him as a prophet, which made him sufficiently strong and powerful to lead a confederacy of numerous tribes against the Muslims.
+Banu Fazara delegation submitted to Muhammad, but after his death in 632, broke off allegiance from the Muslims and joined the rebel chief Tulayha ibn Khuwaylid in the Ridda Wars.
+The Muslims defeated them, and the Banu Fazara submitted once again to the rule of the Muslims.